dimaslz/ng2-notify/README.md

 Note: You can show a demo in **src/examples/app.ts**
 ```

-Now, in your template, should add `<ng2-notify></ng2-notify>` is a tag for print directive in the UI.
+Now, in your template, you should add `<ng2-notify></ng2-notify>`, is the tag for print directive in the UI.

 ###CSS
 For css style, import this css into your html `node_modules/ng2-notify/dist/css/ng2notify.css`